Remarks to MAP Forum (12/3/21), NYMTC, PANYNJ (11/18) and NJTPA (11/8) on the Port Authority’s plans for the George Washington Bridge.

 That’s when the path’s failure as public infrastructure will become clear.

-In 2015, when NYCDOT last performed a traffic study on the GWB south path, it found peak daily use at 3700 cyclists per day, which exceeded that of the Queensboro and the Brooklyn, yet its 7-foot wide path is far narrower than either.
+In 2015, when NYCDOT performed a traffic study on the GWB south path, it found peak daily use at 3700 cyclists per day, which exceeded that of the Queensboro and Brooklyn Bridges, yet its 7-foot wide path is far narrower than either.

 The consequences of allowing high numbers of cyclists and pedestrians to interact on a path well deficient of national standards are predictable.
-As the Port Authority concedes in its Bicycle Master Plan, “39 cyclist-related accidents were reported on or in the vicinity of the GWB between 2010 and 2016.
+As the Port Authority concedes in its 2017 Bicycle Master Plan (p.
+42); “39 cyclist-related accidents were reported on or in the vicinity of the GWB between 2010 and 2016.
 They represent the majority of reported bicycle crashes on Port Authority properties and facilities, which is predictable, give the volume.”

 Public embrace of biking and walking has shot up over the past decade.
-Many transit agencies have acknowledged this trend with far-sighted designs to accommodate demand.
+Many transit agencies have acknowledged this trend with far-sighted designs that accommodate safe use, induce demand and insulate the operators from liability.

 The Port Authority, for instance, gave its raised Bayonne Bridge a 12-foot bikeway (2019),1 and its replaced Goethals a 10-foot path (2020).2 Both projects now facilitate one hour bike commutes into Lower Manhattan.3